-The Raspberry Pi 4 is a considerable upgrade over its predecessors, bringing four high-performance Arm Cortex-A72 running at 1.5 GHz to the low-cost single-board computer market.
+The Raspberry Pi 4 is a considerable upgrade over its previous Raspberry Pis, bringing four high-performance Arm Cortex-A72 running at 1.5 GHz to the low-cost single-board computer market.
 While these cores are both fast and hot-running, they also ship with a surprising amount of overhead available - overhead you can exploit by overclocking.

 Previously, overclocking the Raspberry Pi 4 has been limited to 1.75GHz owing to a clock divider pre-set in the machine’s firmware.
 An upcoming firmware update lifts this limit to 2 GHz - and you can give it a go now, on the understanding it may take some tweaking to get your setup completely stable.

 On our tests (see below), performance with the overclock improved by anywhere from 33 percent to just 2.9 percent over stock speeds, depending on the benchmark, but one particular workload crashed.
 Your mileage will vary based on the Silicon Lottery -- the unique tolerances of your Pi 4's CPU.

 For full details on the hows and whys of overclocking the Raspberry Pi 4, see our previous article on the topic.
 Anyone looking to eke extra performance out of a Raspberry Pi 4 should start, however, by handling its tendency to hit a thermal throttle point and drop to 1 GHz or below - easily resolved by adding a bit of active cooling.

 All benchmarks in this article were carried out on a Raspberry Pi 4 Model B 4GB with a Pimoroni Fan Shim fitted and set to always-on operation.

 The Silicon Lottery